Ventus-Interactive/MAGE/README.md

 - Default System
   - filters through a Scene's entities for ones with physical characteristics
   - solves collision and physics forces
-  - attempts to call callback for collided entities
+    - attempts to invoke callback's for collided entities

 #### Rendering (module)
 - Screen Effects